pyae-pyae-phyo/Short-term-electricity-load-forecasting-using-long-short-term-memory/README.md

 Figure 4.
 Maximum MAPE in 2017

+## Application & Computation Time

+Python 3.6.4
+Anaconda Navigator
+Computation time - 30min for each dataset

+## Future Work

+I will try on the new input structure more.
+The model will be trained on many datasets (up to 5years) and will be used consumption energy later on.

 ## References

 1. Hippert, H. S., Pedreira, C. E., & Souza, R. C. (2001).
 Neural networks for short-term load forecasting: A review and evaluation.
 IEEE Transactions on power systems, 16(1), 44-55.